 About Adelphi’s Online MS in Healthcare Informatics

-The online Master of Science in Healthcare Informatics from Adelphi University’s College of Nursing and Public Health prepares students for careers in implementing cutting-edge medical technologies to meet the needs of patients and healthcare professionals.
+The online Master of Science in Healthcare Informatics and the Advanced Certificate in Healthcare Informatics from Adelphi University’s College of Nursing and Public Health prepares students for careers in implementing cutting-edge medical technologies to meet the needs of patients and healthcare professionals.
 This degree program is an excellent fit for practicing nurses and doctors, health IT professionals as well as career changers.
 No matter your experience level or background, Adelphi provides multiple layers of support, especially for those who may have been out of school for a while.

 Our expert faculty offer personalized instruction in convenient online courses that are informed by years of professional experience.
 The healthcare informatics curriculum is designed to help working professionals transform healthcare management and delivery.
 Hands-on exercises and a comprehensive education in health information technology, will develop your proficiency in working with electronic medical records and the systems that are critical to improving patient care.